Rho-Bot/.github/profile/README.md

 ## Presentation

-Here you can find a complete report [here](report).
+You can find a complete report [here](report).

-And some short video in which the robot solves the given tasks
+These are some short videos in which the robot solves the given tasks:

 ### Simulation
 * [Task 1](link)